codesnerd/teaching-git/README.md

 # What's Next?

 These are just basic and beginner resources.
-If you done the above mentioned work well enough, you are ready to dive deep into the concepts AND also learn some other VERY important concepts:
+If you have done the above mentioned work well enough, you are ready to dive deep into the concepts AND also learn some other VERY important concepts:

 1. Cloning a repo
 2. Forking a repo